iamabeljoshua/ceros-ski/README.md

 9. Wrote more unit tests

-### Feature suggestions:
+### Feature suggestions and improvements:

-1. Add background music
+1. One exciting feature we can work on is responsiveness.
+So users can play it on mobile devices as well.
+2. We can also add a background music to make the game more captivating
-2. Play a different background music when the skier is being chased by a Rhino
+3. We can implement a feature to play a different background music when the skier is being chased by a Rhino (this will be fun!)
-3. Add game pickups (like health - to increase the skier's life)
+4. We can also add game pickups (like health - to increase the skier's life)